This review is synthesized. We’ve used the free tier and read extensively; we haven’t paid for the Pro tier yet.

 Quality consistency

 This is the trade-off.
-Permissive filtering doesn’t mean high quality, and CrushOn’s output consistency is lower than more polished competitors.
+Permissive filtering doesn’t mean high quality, and CrushOn’s output consistency is lower than more polished competitors like Secrets AI.
 Some conversations are impressively coherent; others fall apart in ways that tighter platforms wouldn’t allow.
 Character drift, tonal inconsistency, and occasional non-sequiturs come up repeatedly in user reviews.

 The model-selection feature (user can choose between different underlying models) is interesting.
 Different models behave differently — one might handle a particular type of conversation better.
 This adds flexibility but also complexity.